The Peace and the Panic: Release

-The Peace and the Panic was released on 18 August through independent label Hopeless Records.
+The Peace and the Panic was released on 18 August 2017 through independent label Hopeless Records.
 The HMV edition of the album features "Beautiful Madness" and "Worth It" as bonus tracks.
 To promote the album's release, the band did a series of in-store acoustic performances and signing events in the US and the UK.
-Following its release, the band appeared at the Reading and Leeds Festivals.
-Following this, the band will go on a headlining tour of the UK with support from As It Is, Real Friends and Woes in October.
-The European leg of the tour was supported by As It Is, Real Friends and Blood Youth.
-In January and February 2018, the band will go on a tour of North America.
-They will return to Australia in December 2018, this time as headliners.
+They appeared at the Reading and Leeds Festivals that same month, before embarking on a headlining UK tour with support from As It Is, Real Friends and Woes in October, followed by a mainland European leg with support from As It Is, Real Friends and Blood Youth.
+The Nottingham date of trek was cancelled due to issues with security personnel, with a new date being set for November.
+That same month, the band appeared at BBC Radio 1's Radio 1 Rocks event, which saw them perform "Don't Wait" with Carter and cover "Welcome to Paradise" (1991) by Green Day.
+On 10 November, a music video was released for "Parachute".

+In January and February 2018, Neck Deep toured across North America, with support from Seaway, Speak Low If You Speak Love and Creeper.
+Following an appearance at Download Festival in Australia, Neck Deep made their TV debut appearing on Last Call with Carson Daly, where they performed "In Bloom" and "Where Do We Go When We Go".
+They then appeared at the Download Festival.
+On 1 August 2018, two new versions of "In Bloom" were release, one featuring Saxl Rose and an acoustic rendition.
+In September and October 2018, the band toured the US again, with support from Trophy Eyes, WSTR, Stand Atlantic and Gardenside.
+Shortly before the trek began, bassist Fil Thorpe-Evans left the band on mutual terms.
+They went on a short tour of Australia in November and December 2018 to close out the year.
+On 14 January 2019, the band announced that their upcoming tours would feature saxophonist Tony.
+They then went on a short tour of mainland Europe with support from Parting Gift, prior to supporting Don Broco on their headlining arena tour of the UK the following month.

 Reception

 Before release, Alternative Press included the album on their list of the most anticipated albums of the year.

+The Peace and the Panic debuted at number four on the Billboard 200 in the US, selling 32,000 album-equivalent units, 29,000 of which were from pure sales.
 The single "In Bloom" received a Kerrang!
 Award in June 2018 for Best Song.
 Cleveland.com ranked "In Bloom" at number 17 on their list of the top 100 pop-punk songs.